 Since BiomX Ltd.'s inception in 2015, we have not generated any revenue from sales of our products and have incurred significant operating losses and negative cash flows from our operations.
-We have funded our operations to date primarily with proceeds from the sale of our Common Stock and preferred shares, and through the Business Combination.
-Through December 31, 2020, we had received gross cash proceeds of approximately \$120 million from sales of our common stock and preferred shares.
-In addition, in 2020 and 2019 we received approximately \$678 thousand and \$466 thousand from our collaboration agreements and grants from the IIA, respectively.
+We have funded our operations to date primarily with proceeds from the sale of our Common Stock and preferred shares, venture debt, IIA grants and funds from collaboration agreements and through the Business Combination.
+Through December 31, 2021, we had received gross cash proceeds of approximately \$146 million from sales of our Common Stock and preferred shares.
+In August 2021, we borrowed \$15.0 million under the Hercules Loan Agreement.
+In addition, in 2021 and 2020 we received approximately \$3.2 million and \$0.7 million from our collaboration agreements and grants from the IIA, respectively.